-A lot depends on how many things you are allergic to and how severe your symptoms are.
+A lot depends on how many things you're allergic to and how severe your symptoms are.
 Generally, allergy shots work for allergies to bee stings, pollen, dust mites, mold, and pet dander.
 There’s no proof that they work for food, drug, or latex allergies.

 When Should I Call My Doctor?

-Call your doctor and go to the nearest emergency room if you develop shortness of breath, tight throat, or any other symptoms that worry you after getting your shot.
+Get on the phone and go to the nearest emergency room if you have shortness of breath, a tight throat, or any other symptoms that worry you after getting your shot.

 Do I Have to Get a Shot?

 There is another type of immunotherapy: three under-the-tongue tablets that you can take at home.
 Called Grastek, Oralair, and Ragwitek, they treat hay fever and boost your tolerance of allergy triggers.

 What Is Rush Immunotherapy?